JoLMG42/WebServ/README.md

 LocalHost web server.
 You can upload/delete images, uplod some text with PHP or python.
-Use: make and ./webserv <conf file>
+Use: make and ./webserv 'conf file'

 This Project was realised with lkhamlac (https://github.com/blessedNholyflavored/)